ASP.NET Site Maps

 Implementing a custom site-map provider that stores site-map data in a file with a file name extension other than .sitemap is a potential security risk.
 By default, ASP.NET is configured to protect files with known file name extensions — such as .sitemap — from being downloaded by a client.
 To help protect your data, place any custom site-map data files that have a file name extension other than .sitemap in the App_Data folder.
 For more information, see Securing ASP.NET Site Navigation.

 The following code example shows how the site map might look for a simple site that goes three levels deep.
 The url attribute can start with the "~/" shortcut which indicates the application root.
-For more information, see ASP.NET Web Project Paths.
+For more information, see ASP.NET Web Site Paths.

 <siteMap> <siteMapNode title="Home" description="Home" url="~/default.aspx"> <siteMapNode title="Products" description="Our products" url="~/Products.aspx"> <siteMapNode title="Hardware" description="Hardware choices" url="~/Hardware.aspx" /> <siteMapNode title="Software" description="Software choices" url="~/Software.aspx" /> </siteMapNode> <siteMapNode title="Services" description="Services we offer" url="~/Services.aspx"> <siteMapNode title="Training" description="Training classes" url="~/Training.aspx" /> <siteMapNode title="Consulting" description="Consulting services" url="~/Consulting.aspx" /> <siteMapNode title="Support" description="Supports plans" url="~/Support.aspx" /> </siteMapNode> </siteMapNode> </siteMap>